Finding Your Focus During Cancer Care

 In addition to hobbies, Conklin recommends stress-reducing activities such as meditation, massage therapy, music therapy and aromatherapy using essential oils.

-When you have the strength and energy, exercise – such as walking or yoga – is also a great option.
+When you have the strength and energy, exercise – such as walking or mind-body routines – is also a great option.
 Movement can actually help reduce fatigue and lower anxiety and depression.

 Nourish Your Body

 Eating well can be especially challenging during treatment which may have a number of side effects that impact appetite, such as dry mouth, nausea, mouth sores, a change in palate, painful swallowing and more.